humberto-ortiz/megaprobe-lab/content/alejandro.md

 # Research Goals

-  I'm hoping to gain some insight and experience with investigations by helping [Bianca Colón](https://github.com/BnkColon) and [Grace Rodríguez](https://github.com/gracemarod).
+  I aim to gain some insight and experience with investigations by helping [Bianca Colón](https://github.com/BnkColon) and [Grace Rodríguez](https://github.com/gracemarod).
   I'm hoping this experience will prepare me to pursue my own investigation with Prof. Humberto or Prof. J. Ortíz in a semester or two.
-I aim to assist in any way I can by reading and searching for research material, providing any assistance by installing any necessary programs, etc.
+I will assist in any way I can by reading and searching for research material, providing any assistance by installing any necessary programs, etc.

 ## Weekly UPDATE